What is a Remake Cabinet Door at Cutting Edge?

 So we recommend you use the second option instead.

-2. Duplicate the order
+2. Duplicate the Order

 You can choose to duplicate an order instead of requesting a remake.
 Our system will create a new copy of your original order.
 Then, you can remove the pieces you don’t need and correct any details.